 Not only is the concept of The 5th Wave highly unoriginal and cheap, but the writing itself is more than questionable.
 The dialogue is undeveloped, the pacing is horrible and the exposition comes half from Chloë Grace Moretz’s voice narration and half from Liev Schreiber’s military newsletters.

-The directing is passable at best and everything visual is colour-corrected grey for 70% of the film.
+The directing is passable at best and everything was colour-corrected grey.
 The acting is alright considering the fact that the characters definitely aren’t.
-I would like to say however that Ron Livingston’s miniscule role as the dad in The 5th Wave will be remembered by me simply because I love Office Space.

 What did you think of The 5th Wave?
 Leave your comment on the side and don’t forget to follow my Instagram page for movie posters.